 Bus and Minibus Excursions, Jeep Safaris and Day Trips to Fuerteventura

-Season: All‑season Days: Tuesday and Thursday Duration: 7 hours An exciting expedition in safari style into fascinating volcanic landscapes.
+Season: All‑season Days: Tuesday, Thursday, Saturday Duration: 7 hours An exciting expedition in safari style into fascinating volcanic landscapes.
 The volcanic imprint is omnipresent in the south of Lanzarote.
 With the 4x4 convertible minibus, which is like a…explore

 Season: All‑season Days: Monday, Wednesday, Friday Duration: 7 hours Discover a Lanzarote that remains hidden to many.
 The all-terrain convertible minibus in Jeep style make it possible.
 Your adventurous route takes you off the usual tourist beaten tracks…explore

 Buggy and Quad Tours

 Season: All‑season Days: Daily except Sunday Duration: 2,0 hours An exhilarating tour through the beautiful Lanzarote with the unique Polaris Slingshot.
 The open roadster on 3 wheels undoubtedly provides a unique driving experience and driving pleasure without…explore

 Season: All‑season Days: Daily except Sunday Duration: 3 hours An exhilarating quad tour through the volcanic landscape of Lanzarote’s fascinating neighboring island of Fuerteventura.
 It is known that the excitement increases with the extension of the off-road track…explore

 Season: All‑season Days: Daily except Sunday Duration: 3,5 hours An exhilarating tour through the beautiful Lanzarote with the unique Polaris Slingshot.
 The open roadster on 3 wheels undoubtedly provides a unique driving experience and driving pleasure without…explore